bkeepers/bkeepers.github.io/_posts/2015/2015-11-16-carbon-automobiles-bebop-fashion.md

 ## Bebop

-Bebop is a form of Jazz that started to make an appearance in the 1940s, fifty years into the evolution of jazz.
+Bebop is a form of Jazz that appeared in the 1940s, fifty years into the evolution of jazz.

 Jazz is also a stacked platform, built on African rhythms, European harmonic accompaniment, the blue notes of racial tension, and a surplus of post-civil-war military instruments.
 Jazz is known for being incredibly competitive.
-In Jam sessions musicians take turns improvising, trying to one-up each other and then mimicking the sound they just heard.
+Musicians take turns improvising in jam sessions, trying to one-up each other and then mimicking the sound they just heard.

-The evolution of Jazz is marked by the repeated pattern of someone playing in a slightly different style, and then everyone else imitating it.
-If you were a trumpet player, and you heard Louis Armstrong, then you wanted to play like him, because that's the greatest trumpet you've ever heard.
+The evolution of Jazz is marked by the repeated pattern of someone playing in a slightly different style and everyone else imitating it.
+A trumpet player tried to play like Louis Armstrong because that's the greatest trumpet they'd ever heard.

 Charlie Parker was instrumental in the creation of the style of Jazz called Bebop.
 There’s an anecdote that the reason he played in this style that was because he didn’t think white musicians could copy him.
 Today, Bebop is what most of us think of when we think Jazz.

 <img alt="Charlie Parker" src="/images/osos/charlie-parker.jpg" class="pull-right">

 Charlie built on the open platform of Jazz.
-When you build on open platforms, you are standing on the shoulders of giants.
 Charlie didn’t have to popularize Jazz or blues scales or invent the saxophone.
-His innovation was combining things that already exist in interesting ways.
+His innovation was combining things that already existed in new and interesting ways.
 Bebop may or may not have happened without Charlie Parker, but once it existed, it wasn’t terribly difficult for other musicians with similar backgrounds to incorporate his innovation.

 History repeats itself in software.
-Even the most innovative and proprietary companies, like Apple, are at most a few years of ahead of the industry.
+Even the most innovative and proprietary companies–like Apple–are at most a few years of ahead of the industry.
 The success of their innovation depends open source and open standards, which they have greatly contributed to, and any competitor is free to also build upon these stacked platforms.

 What happens when every successful endeavor is predicated on open platforms?
 What happens when openness prevails?